Truro Hockey Club Junior Registrations Are Now Open

 The TK 3.1 is what we used for the U12 boys and U14 Boys last season and they are great value for money too.

-Masks must be clearly labelled - they can even be decorated or personalised with stickers so that children can distinguish them, provided that the decoration doesn’t affect the visibility or protrude from the mask (i.e. is flat - you can’t stick bears teeth or studs to them to make them more fierce!!)
+Masks should be clearly labelled - they can even be decorated or personalised with stickers so that children can distinguish them, provided that the decoration doesn’t affect the visibility or protrude from the mask (i.e. is flat - you can’t stick bears teeth or studs to them to make them more fierce!!)

 Most players in the club already have sticks but for anyone looking to buy new sticks for their children or for new players that haven’t got their own stick then here is a quick guide.